 Most of my initial programs were created on a 286 computer which didn't have Windows installed.
 Only MS-DOS.
 Black and white monitor (so I had to imagine the colors when creating programs).
 Max speed of the computer: 20MHz.
-Hard disk capacity: 30MB :-) It was only after my Engineering course that I got an internet connection at home, so the below programs are a result of hard-work and self-study of API's and documentation.
+Hard disk capacity: 30MB :-) It was only after my engineering course that I got an internet connection at home, so the below programs are a result of hard-work and self-study of API's and documentation.

 Jump-up: